 Children living in the areas served by the following primary schools: Coates Primary School, Park Lane Primary School, New Road Primary School, Alderman Jacobs Primary School, Heritage Park Primary School and Duke of Bedford Primary School.

-Pupils will be admitted into Year 7 without reference to ability or aptitude.
-In 2022, the published admission number will be 180.
+Students will be admitted into Year 7 without reference to ability or aptitude.
+In 2025, the published admission number will be 240.

 All preferences are treated equally.
-Where applications for admission exceed the number of places available, "the following criteria will be applied in the order set out below," to decide which children to admit: NB.
-Children who have a statement of special educational needs that names the college will be admitted.
-Those children with a statement of special educational needs that does not name the college will be referred to Student Assessment to determine an appropriate place.
+Where applications for admissions exceed the number of places available, the following criteria will be applied, in the order set out below, to decide which children to admit: NB.
+Children who have a statement of special educational needs that names the College will be admitted.
+Those children with a statement of special educational needs that does not name the College will be referred to Student Assessment to determine an appropriate place.

-- Children living in the designated catchment areas, attend one of the schools listed above and who have a sibling at the college at the time of admission.
-Parents may contact the LA if they are uncertain whether or not they reside in the catchment area.
+- Children living in the catchment area and attend one of the schools listed above and who have a sibling at the College at the time of admission.
+Parents may contact the LA if they are uncertain whether or not they reside in the catchment area

 - Children living in the designated catchment areas and attend one of the schools listed above.

-- Children who live outside the catchment area, who attend primary schools within it and who have a sibling (3) at the college at the time of admission.
+- Children who live outside the catchment area, who attend primary schools within it and who have a sibling at the College at the time of admission.

 - Children who live outside the catchment area who attend the primary schools within the catchment area.

 - The home address is defined as the address of the adult with parental responsibility with whom the child normally lives and which applies at the time of application.
-Applications based on future addresses can only be considered up to six teaching weeks before the child is expected to take up the place and upon confirmation of a minimum of six month tenancy agreement or exchange of contracts.
+Applications based on future addresses can only be considered up to 6 teaching weeks before the child is expected to take up the place and upon confirmation of a minimum of six-month tenancy agreement or exchange of contracts.